The Difference Between Freehold and Leasehold Property in the UK Explained

 What is freehold?

-Purchasing a freehold property gives the buyer sole ownership of both the building and the ground it stands on.
-This is the most typical way of selling houses as they are standalone properties and include the land they sit on.
-However, some new-build houses are now being sold with a leasehold, so make sure you check.
+If you buy a freehold property, you will own both the building and the land it stands on with no time limit.
+This is the most typical way of selling houses as they are standalone properties.
+However, some new-build homes are now being sold with a leasehold, so make sure you check.

 Key Features of Freehold: